technomada/cloud-from-scratch/README.md

 * Discussion
 * Links

-These instructions assume you are comfortable with command line based installation and configuration, it helps if you're familiar with docker.
-For text editing we'll use vim, feel free to replace vim with the text editor of your choice.

 ## Provision Edge Node
 The edge node functions as a lightweight, always online, public access gateway, mainly routes traffic, provides a layer of privacy and helps mitigate NAT issues.